-ICANN Board Liaison and ICANN Staff Liaison Expert are not taking part in the decision making.
+ICANN Board Liaison and ICANN Staff Liaison Expert do not take part in ICG decision making.

 Individual/Group Behavior and Norms

 The ICG should operate under the principles of transparency and openness, which means, inter alia, that mailing lists are publicly archived, meetings are normally recorded and/or transcribed, and SOIs (Statement of Interest) are required from ICG members and shall be publicly available.